PHTN1300: Lasers and Light Sources

 Failure to follow this simple outline, used for all condensed labs in this course, will result in deduction of marks

-Using the method described in the ILX application note determine the threshold current of the laser diode at each temperature using the two-segment line-fit method.
-Show the graph of each set of I/P data with TWO lines superimposed on each graph (so three graphs are required, one at each operating temperature, and each graph will have the I/P data shown plus two linear lines).
-The equations for each line must be shown on the graph (to at least three significant figures) and an example algebraic calculation of threshold current shown for one graph.
+- A graph of optical power-vs-current data (with current, in mA, on the x-axis) for the separate IR pump diode.
+Be sure to label the graph axes and graph titles properly.
+Using the method described in the ILX application note determine the threshold current of the IR laser diode (the pump diode) using the two-segment line-fit method.
+Show, on the graph of I/P data, TWO lines superimposed on the graph.
+The equations for each line must be shown on the graph (to at least three significant figures) and an example algebraic calculation of threshold current shown.
 Show the numerical value of threshold current determined by this line-fit method DIRECTLY on each graph (i.e. add a text box as required to show it directly on the graph near the intersection of the two lines).
 NOTHING can be handwritten here - use the spreadsheet to make professional-looking graphs only.